DevMandy/cloudinary-react-genai-demo/README.md

 # Cloudinary Generative AI Demo Application

 This app uses the React SDK to showcase Cloudinary's generative AI image transformation capabilities.
+It was forked from [cloudinary-upload-widget-react](https://github.com/cloudinary-devs/cloudinary-upload-widget-react) and renamed to reflect its functionality.

-It implements many of the examples from [the documentation](https://cloudinary.com/documentation/generative_ai_transformations).
+This app implements many of the examples from [the Cloudinary genai documentation](https://cloudinary.com/documentation/generative_ai_transformations).

 It uses images in the `demo` account, so you can run this app locally with no additionally setup.